ExpressionEngine/ExpressionEngine-User-Guide/docs/member/memberlist.md

 Restrict the output to members that belong to certain [role](control-panel/member-manager.md#member-roles).

-NOTE: This parameter replaces `group_id` which is functionality identical and currently still supported.
+NOTE: This parameter replaces `group_id` which is functionally identical and currently still supported.

 ### `orderby=`